-We can configure multiple HttpSecurity instances just as we can have multiple <http> blocks.
-The key is to extend the WebSecurityConfigurerAdapter multiple times.
+We can configure multiple HttpSecurity instances just as we can have multiple http blocks.
+The key is to extend the WebSecurityConfigurationAdapter multiple times.
 For example, the following is an example of having a different configuration for URL's that start with /api/.

 '''

 @EnableWebSecurity

 public class MultiHttpSecurityConfig {

-@Bean

 public UserDetailsService userDetailsService() throws Exception {

 InMemoryUserDetailsManager manager = new InMemoryUserDetailsManager();

 manager.createUser(User.withUsername("user").password("password").roles("USER").build());

 manager.createUser(User.withUsername("admin").password("password").roles("USER","ADMIN").build());

 return manager;

-}

 @Configuration

-@Order(1)

-A

 public static class ApiWebSecurityConfigurationAdapter extends WebSecurityConfigurerAdapter {

 protected void configure(HttpSecurity http) throws Exception {

-http

 .antMatcher("/api/")

-0

 .authorizeRequests()

 .anyRequest().hasRole("ADMIN")

 .and()

 .httpBasic();

 }

-}

 @Configuration

+4

 public static class FormLoginWebSecurityConfigurerAdapter extends WebSecurityConfigurerAdapter {

 @Override

 protected void configure(HttpSecurity http) throws Exception {

-http

 .authorizeRequests()

 .anyRequest().authenticated()

 .and()

 .formLogin();

 }

-}

-}

 '''

-Configure Authentication as normal

-- Create an instance of WebSecurityConfigurerAdapter that contains @Order to specify which WebSecurityConfigurerAdapter should be considered first. - The http.antMatcher states that this HttpSecurity will only be applicable to URLs that start with /api/ - Create another instance of WebSecurityConfigurerAdapter.
+- Configure Authentication as normal - Oreate an instance of WebSecurityConfigurerAdapter that contains @Order to specify whichWebSecurityConfigurerAdapter should be considered first. - The http.antMatcher states that this HttpSecurity will only be applicable to URLs that start with /api/ - Create another instance of WebSecurityConfigurerAdapter.
 If the URL does not start with /api/ this configuration will be used.
 This configuration is considered after ApiWebSecurityConfigurationAdapter since it has an @Order value after 1 (no @Order defaults to last).